DavionKalhen/PyDeePool/README.md

     'nohup python3 ./pydeepool --run &' to run.
 You are setup running a PUBLIC pool so you pay everyone out.
     To switch to private 'python3 ./pydeepool.py --config-private' will switch you to a private pool.

+# Startup

+After this configuration is complete. --run starts the payout script, and --web starts the webserver at port 8989.
+Use mod-redirect with apache, or ngnix to redirect to this port.
+Tornado should be able to handle a hundred or so active sessions.

+     nohup python3 ./pydeepool.py --run &
+     nohup python3 ./pydeepool.py --web &

+# Restarting

+If for some reason the script were to stop, as long as your Delegate is still forging, you can start the script again, and it will pickup where it left off.
+If it's behind the current block it will not go to sleep, and instead run continuously until caught up.
+Balances will not be historical in this case and based off their current contribution.

+# Donations

+Script by default includes a 0.5% dontaion to the dev that can be changed with the command line options before startup.